 Try one of the many filters to refine, repair and fix your mesh, or use them to achieve impactful visual results by applying, for example, a microstructure.

 To fine tune your model you can go into the Voxelmap Transformations tab.
-Select the voxels directly with your mouse by dragging it and pressing SHIFT (for adding voxels) or CTRL (for removing voxels).
+Select the voxels directly with your mouse by dragging it and pressing SHIFT (for adding voxels), CTRL (for removing voxels) or 'q' to activate the sphere selection mode (mouse wheel to change the size of the sphere).

 Once you have applied all the necessary transformations to your model, it is time to set it up for printing under the Printing Settings tab.